 |VSMPs ‘enable organizations to optimize end-to-end product delivery lead time.
 These platforms provide greater visibility and traceability into the flow of all product delivery processes, from ideation to release and operation

 Essentially, the Management Platforms seek to provide some intelligence to help link the lakes of data and activity being generated by the people and tooling doing the delivery.

-It’s enticing to think that we should be able to jumble this all together and then point some sort of neural network at these kind of problems, but giving all the data meaning and enabling teams to take actions from it isn’t quite so simple.
+It’s enticing to think that we should be able to jumble this all together and then point some sort of neural network at these kinds of problems, but giving all the data meaning and enabling teams to take action from it isn’t quite so simple.

 Common issues faced by teams trying to tackle this include:

 - Disparate toolsets and stacks (challenging to pull data from)

 - Multiple data sources and data hygiene issues

 - Challenges in processing this data into accurate, transparent, and useful metrics